Spotted hyena: Spotted hyenas in captivity and as pets

 From a husbandry point of view, hyenas are easily kept, as they have few disease problems and it is not uncommon for captive hyenas to reach 15–20 years of age.
 One study of the hyena immune system showed that captive hyenas had lower levels for immune defenses than hyenas from the wild population that was used to establish the captive population.
 Nevertheless, the spotted hyena was historically scantily represented in zoos, and was typically obtained to fill empty cages until more prestigious species could be obtained.
 In subsequent years, animals considered to be more charismatic were allocated larger and better quality facilities, while hyenas were often relegated to inferior exhibits.

 In modern times, the species faces spatial competition from more popular animals, especially large canids.
-Also, many captive individuals have not been closely examined to confirm their sexes, thus resulting in non-breeding pairs often turning out to be same-sexed individuals.
+Also, many captive individuals have not been closely examined to confirm their sexes, thus resulting in breeding pairs often turning out to be same-sexed individuals.
 As a result, many captive hyena populations are facing extinction.

 During the 19th century, the species was frequently displayed in travelling circuses as oddities.
 Alfred Brehm wrote that the spotted hyena is harder to tame than the striped hyena, and that performing specimens in circuses were not up to standard.
 Sir John Barrow described how spotted hyenas in Sneeuberge were trained to hunt game, writing that they were "as faithful and diligent as any of the common domestic dogs".

 In Tanzania, spotted hyena cubs may be taken from a communal den by witchdoctors to increase their social status.
 An April 2004 BBC article described how a shepherd living in the small town of Qabri Bayah about 50 kilometres from Jigjiga, Ethiopia managed to use a male spotted hyena as a livestock guardian dog, suppressing its urge to leave and find a mate by feeding it special herbs.
 If not raised with adult members of their kind, captive spotted hyenas will exhibit scent marking behaviours much later in life than wild specimens.

 Although easily tamed, spotted hyenas are exceedingly difficult to house train, and can be destructive; a captive, otherwise perfectly tame, specimen in the Tower of London managed to tear an 8 ft long plank nailed to its recently repaired enclosure floor with no apparent effort.
 During the research leading to the composition of his monograph The Spotted Hyena: A Study of Predation and Social Behavior, Hans Kruuk kept a tame hyena he named Solomon.
 Kruuk found Solomon's company so congenial, he would have kept him, but Solomon had an insatiable taste for "cheese in the bar of the tourist lounge and bacon off the Chief Park Warden's breakfast table", and no door could hold him back, so Solomon was obliged to live out his days in the Edinburgh Zoo.